-14.1.
-Establish criteria, regulations and initiatives for controlling the state and quality of all bodies of water, and the development of tools for preventing the pollution of water flows, lakes, wetlands, coastal waters and seas of the destination.

-14.2.
-Ensure the sustainable use of marine and aquatic resources in terms of their exploitation for tourism, as well as their enjoyment in different activities.

-14.3.
-Have a set of information and aware-rising resources in order to raise awareness and respect towards aquatic ecosystems aimed at local residents and visitors of the destination.

-14.4.
-Develop sustainable tourist activities and services that encourage the respectful use of beaches and coastal environments and convey the values of the destination and its identity through the tourist experience.
+- 14.1.
+Establish criteria, regulations and initiatives for controlling the state and quality of all bodies of water, and the development of tools for preventing the pollution of water flows, lakes, wetlands, coastal waters and seas of the destination. - 14.2.
+Ensure the sustainable use of marine and aquatic resources in terms of their exploitation for tourism, as well as their enjoyment in different activities. - 14.3.
+Have a set of information and aware-rising resources in order to raise awareness and respect towards aquatic ecosystems aimed at local residents and visitors of the destination. - 14.4.
+Develop sustainable tourism activities and services that encourage the respectful use of beaches and coastal environments and convey the values of the destination and its identity through the tourist experience.

-GOAL 15: BIODIVERSITY AND PROTECTION OF TERRESTRIAL ECOSYSTEMS AND NATURAL URBAN LANDSCAPES
+GOAL 15: BIODIVERSITY AND PROTECTION OF TERRESTRIAL ECOSYSTEMS AND NATURAL LANDSCAPES restoration of landscapes, biodiversity and geodiversity within the tourism industry.